Help others switch

 If you have any problems, check your cables are in good condition and connected properly.
 For full troubleshooting instructions, see Reception.

-If you still have reception problems, you may need to contact an endorsed Antenna Installer.
+If you still have reception problems, you may need to contact an antenna installer.
 You can find your nearest installer through mySwitch.

 If they are renting their home, the owner will generally be obliged to replace the antenna.
 If you do the work or organise to have the work done yourself, be sure to attain the property manager’s permission first.